CryptoPaymentServices/User.Api/README.md

 You can use API directly from your applications or you can call it directly from swagger.

 ## API Access Key
 In order to use the system you need an API access key.
-Getting a key is free and easy, sign up here: https://crypto-payment.services (MainNet networks) or https://test.crypto-payment.services (TestNet networks)
+Getting a key is free and easy, sign up here: https://test.crypto-payment.services (TestNet networks)

 ## How to increase user balance
 - Get user etherium pay-in address using `GET /api/info`